dylanleonard/docs/docs/docs/Resources/Edison-Flashing/PC-flash.md

 ### **1-1 Prepare Windows Computer**

 - Install the [Intel Edison drivers for Windows](https://software.intel.com/en-us/iot/hardware/edison/downloads).
-Select the "Windows standalone driver" download.
+Select the "Intel Edison Configuration Tool" link.
+Then select the button labeled "IntelEdisonDriverSetup1.2.1.exe".
 After it is done downloading, click on the downloaded file and it will execute installation. (this link no longer contains the 'Windows standalone driver', see the note below)

 ******